 "Alaska is an apartheid state": Indigenous Alaskans' long fight for sovereignty and decolonization

-Geneva, Switzerland - Alaska Natives have been fighting for self-determination for more than 60 years since the area was designated a US state through a referendum seen as illegitimate.
+Geneva, Switzerland - Alaska Natives have fought for self-determination rights amid generations of colonial control.
 Now, Indigenous rights' advocates are once again calling on the international community to support their struggle for justice.

 Alaska is home to 229 federally recognized Indigenous tribes – more than in any other state in the US.

-But as Ambassador Ronald Barnes of the Indigenous Peoples and Nations Coalition points out, none of the people belonging to those communities has had the right to choose whether they want to be part of the United States or not.
+But according to Ambassador Ronald Barnes of the Indigenous Peoples and Nations Coalition, the people belonging to those communities did not have the right to choose whether they wanted to be part of the United States or not.
 Instead, US occupation was imposed upon them.

 Barnes and others have turned to international law to assert Alaska Natives' right to self-determination and remedy that grave injustice.